Note: This post may contain affiliate links. Please see my disclosure page for more details.

 This food, by the way, also happened to be some of the best food I’ve eaten IN MY LIFE.
 I know the word buffet brings to mind images of subpar, lukewarm food, but STAAAHP.
 This food was incredible, because Indonesian food is bangin’.
 (BTW, if you want to take a Indonesian cooking class, Ubud is a great place to do so!)
 Mee goreng (fried noodles with veggies and shrimp crackers), homemade sambal (chili paste), gado gado (veggies with peanut sauce), opor ayam (coconut chicken), tempeh kecap (marinated tempeh cooked in a sweet soy and ketchup sauce)…. good god, I need to stop before I book a flight to Bali just to eat all the foods.
 Even better, everything at the buffet was all made in an organic garden in the back of the restaurant!

 You may think this tour would have an insane price tag on it.
 After all, Bali does conjure up images of luxe honeymoons and outrageous villas, right?
 Well, there are truly two sides to Bali.
-While the luxury side does most certainly exist, Bali is also a backpacker’s paradise.
+While the luxury side does most certainly exist, Bali is also a backpacker’s paradise and it’s quite simple to do Bali on a budget.
 The cost for all of the eco cycling in Bali tour? $35 if you book in advance, $40 if not.
 For two buffets, round trip transfers, a coffee and tea tasting, and bike rental, I think it’s more than worth the $35.

 Note: I paid for this tour out of pocket.
 However, this post does contain affiliate links unrelated to the tour mentioned.
 That means that if you purchase something using one of these links, I will receive a small commission at no added cost to you.
 No BS – I only recommend accommodations, services, and products I truly believe in.